ChrisArson/DevOps-projects/README.md

 # DevOps-projects
-This repository contains some of the projects I've been preparing while learning DevOps skills and tools
+This repository contains some of the projects I've been preparing while learning/training DevOps skills and tools

 ---